Laura Palmer: 1990–1991 original series

-The Return
+2017 revival series

-Sheryl Lee reprised her role as Laura in Twin Peaks: The Return.
+Sheryl Lee reprised her role as Laura in the 2017 revival.
 In "Part 2", Laura Palmer removes her face to reveal a mysterious white light emanating from within her body.
 She is shortly whisked away by an unseen force.
-In "Part 8", a glowing orb containing Laura's portrait is sent to Earth in 1945 by Senorita Dido, shortly after the creation of BOB during the testing of the first nuclear bomb.
+In "Part 8", a glowing orb containing Laura's portrait is sent to Earth in 1945 by the Fireman and Senorita Dido, shortly after the creation of Bob during the testing of the first nuclear bomb.

-In Part 17, Agent Cooper is sent back in time by Special Agent Phillip Jeffries and saves Laura on the night of her murder; the opening scenes of the first season are revisited thereafter, but Laura's iconic plastic-wrapped body is nowhere to be found.
+In "Part 17", Agent Cooper is sent back in time by Special Agent Phillip Jeffries and saves Laura on the night of her murder; the opening scenes of the first season are revisited thereafter, but Laura's iconic plastic-wrapped body is nowhere to be found.
 Laura herself disappears soon after, vanishing from Cooper's grasp as they stroll through the woods of Twin Peaks.

-In the series finale, Cooper discovers that Carrie Page, a middle-aged woman who looks just like Laura Palmer, is living in an alternative reality Odessa, Texas.
+In the series finale, Cooper discovers that Carrie Page, a middle-aged woman who looks just like Laura Palmer, is living in an alternative reality in Odessa, Texas.
 Though skeptical of Cooper's claims of her past life as Laura, Carrie is eager to flee town, as there is a dead man in her living room with a bullet hole in his head.
 She accompanies Cooper to Washington state.
 Once they arrive at the Palmer residence, Carrie does not seem to recognize her supposed former home, and Cooper is shocked to find the "Tremond" family living there, having purchased the home from the previous owners, the Chalfonts.
 As Cooper begins to question the current year, Sarah Palmer's voice calls out "Laura" from the Palmer residence, and Carrie screams in horror.